matssom/storable-state/README.md

 ## Storable

-The storable store is essentially the writable store with and extra method and integration with the localStorage api to preserve state between page refershes.
+The storable store is essentially the writable store with and extra 2 methods and integration with the localStorage api to preserve state between page refershes.
 To get this to work you need to provide a key to the storable store.
 This key will be used to save and retrieve the stored state from localStorage.

 ```js
 import { storable } from 'storable-state';